mpanighetti/dnd5e-updated-reincarnate-tables/ch-1-thesis.md

 ### How do I roll a d5, d11, or any of these other weird tables?

-Select the die with the next-highest value, and re-roll for any results not on the table.
+**Option 1:** Select the die with the next-highest value, and re-roll for any results not on the table.
 For example, a d6 can be rolled for a d5 table, with a 6 requiring a re-roll.

+**Option 2:** As with rolling percentile dice, roll for each digit.
+For example, if the **Reincarnation Options** table has 55 results, first roll for the tens position (as with option 1, use the next-highest value, which would be a d6 in this case), then for the ones position with a d10, rerolling for invalid results such as a 56 or 60.

 ---